 On LinkedIn, phishing involves cybercriminals trying to lure you into taking the bait, which usually means clicking virus-containing links, downloading malware or ransomware, and giving away your sensitive information.

 Phishing messages are always disguised as coming from legitimate sources.
-On LinkedIn, hackers may impersonate a recruiter sending you the link to the dream job offer or directing you to the company website, which - you’ve guessed it - is a total scam.
+On LinkedIn, hackers may impersonate a recruiter sending you the link to the dream job offer or directing you to the company website, which—you've guessed it—is a total scam.

 Hackers, also, often pretend to represent LinkedIn itself, counting on people being used to getting messages from the platform.
 The platform urges users to report phishing attempts and assures several domains that may have raised doubts in the past, such as [email protected], [email protected], and [email protected] are legitimate.